becgray/Leonard-Lab-Robots/README.md

 ```

 ### Launch files
-Copy the kobuki_labcontrol folder to /catkin_ws/src, then
+Copy the kobuki_labcontrol (from USB) folder to /catkin_ws/src, then
 ```
 ch ~catkin_ws
 catkin_make